SciRooPlot/SciRooPlot/README.md

 // the plot will be handed over to the manager after it was created and defined { // -----------------------------------------------------------------------
   // create the Plot object
-  Plot plot("myPlot1", "myPlotGroup"); // plots are classified in user defined groups
+  Plot plot("myPlot1", "myFigureGroup"); // plots are organised in user defined figure groups
-  // optionally you can also define figure categories (and subcategories) within the figureGroup plot.SetFigureCategory("QA-Plots/closureTests");
+  // optionally you can also define figure categories (and subcategories) within a figure group plot.SetFigureCategory("QA-Plots/closureTests");
    // you always have to specify height and width of the plot: plot.SetDimensions(710, 710);